Eirik Krokfjord

 Eirik Krokfjord's Scarpia grows minute by minute (...) [he] eventually becomes a terribly scary dictator who has only two things on his agenda; himself and power.
 Warm applause!

-The duet, or perhaps rather the duel, between Scarpia and Tosca belongs to one of the highest points of the performance."
+The duet, or perhaps rather the duel, between Scarpia and Tosca was one of the highest points of the performance."

 Sune Johannesson, Norra Skåne/Kristianstadsbladet